 Ingredients

-- 2 medium acorn squash, halved down the middle and seeds removed
+- 2 medium acorn squash halved down the middle and seeds removed

-- 3 teaspoons olive oil, divided
+- 3 teaspoons olive oil divided

-- ½ teaspoon sea salt, divided
+- ½ teaspoon sea salt divided

-- ½ teaspoon black pepper, divided
+- ½ teaspoon black pepper divided

-- 7 ounces vegan sausage, such as Field Roast or Tofurky (2 large links), sliced or crumbled
+- 7 ounces vegan sausage such as Field Roast or Tofurky (2 large links), sliced or crumbled

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 bunch kale, stems removed, chopped
+- 1 bunch kale stems removed, chopped (about 6 cups)

-- 1/3 cup vegetable broth
+- ⅓ cup vegetable stock

-- 2 tablespoons nutritional yeast, plus more for garnish, if desired
+- 2 tablespoons nutritional yeast plus more for garnish, if desired

-- 2 tablespoons breadcrumbs, plus more for garnish, if desired
+- 2 tablespoons breadcrumbs plus more for garnish, if desired

 Instructions